Microsoft 365, Licensing and Functionality, FAQ and Information

 - Academic and Grad hourlies

-- Affected staff groups assigned an A1 license will no longer be able to personally download and install desktop versions of Microsoft Office apps on any device, including university-owned.
+- Affected staff groups assigned an A1 license will no longer be able to personally download, install, or activate desktop versions of Microsoft Office apps on any device, including university-owned devices.

 - Desktop Office apps include Outlook, Word, Excel, PowerPoint, OneNote, Publisher, and Access.

-- Anyone enrolled as a student, regardless of staff group, will be assigned an A3 student license.
+- Anyone enrolled as a student, regardless of staff group, will be assigned an A5 student license.

-- Postdocs will now transition to an A3 faculty/staff license and will no longer be affected by the changes in July.
+- Postdocs will now transition to an A5 faculty/staff license.

 - Voicemail access and email inbox quotas will NOT be affected.